The GEMS Study is examining the best criteria for testing for diabetes during pregnancy.

 There have been no randomised trials comparing different ways of diagnosing GDM before.
 GEMS will find out which blood sugar concentrations are the most appropriate for diagnosing GDM to try to reduce the health problems it can cause.

-By participating in GEMS, you will be actively contributing to our understanding of GDM, which will benefit pregnant women and their children.
+Participants in GEMS are actively contributing to our understanding of GDM, which will benefit pregnant women and their children.

 Better understanding is important because GDM not only impacts on the health of the mother and baby during and just after birth, but also on the long-term health of the mother and the infant.